Breastfeeding with Implants

 - Implant Patients May Experience More Intense Engorgement

 Though breast engorgement can happen to any new mother, it is often more severe with implant patients.
+This is one of the most common risks with breastfeeding with implants.
 Engorgement is generally categorized by a swollen, “full” feeling in the breasts, and is sometimes hard to touch.
+This issue most commonly happens during the first week or two of your baby’s life.
+It takes some time to adjust your milk supply to meeting the baby’s demands.
+Engorgement can also happen if you don’t breastfeed, or when pumping milk for a longer than usual time.
+This situation can cause your ducts to become plugged.

 - Mastitis Can Affect Implant Patients More Severely